 FTD was developed by the Canada Millennium Scholarship Foundation, in partnership with the provincial governments of Manitoba and New Brunswick.
 FTD was a pilot project that aimed to test the effectiveness of two interventions (both individually and in combination) in improving access to PSE, particularly among youth who were disadvantaged by family income or educational background.
 The first intervention - Explore Your Horizons - provided information about academic and career options (including labour market trends, costs and financing of PSE), skills development, and support for career exploration and planning.
 It was delivered over three years through workshops, a magazine and a members-only website.
 Explore Your Horizons was offered in Manitoba and New Brunswick to students in all income groups.
-The second intervention - Learning Accounts - provided an early promise of substantial financial support to students provided they were accepted into a recognized PSE program.
-Learning Accounts was offered to students in New Brunswick from families with incomes at or below the provincial median.
+The second intervention - Learning Accounts - provided an early promise of substantial financial support to students in New Brunswick from families with incomes at or below the provincial median.
 Over 5,400 students were initially recruited to the project.
 For all these students, the main impact of interest was enrolment in PSE and completion of their first year of studies.
 The resilience measure was included as part of the project to test the long-term effect of the interventions on students' ability to cope with the transition to PSE.